semgrep/semgrep-docs/docs/getting-started.md

 - See [CLI Reference](../cli-reference/) for command line options and exit codes.
 - Explore the Semgrep [Rules Registry](https://semgrep.dev/r) to add rules to your project or try your hand at [writing a rule](../writing-rules/overview/) yourself.

-## Run Semgrep continuously

-Semgrep is at its best when used to continuously scan code.
-Check out [Semgrep in CI](../semgrep-ci/overview/) to learn how to get results where you already work: GitHub, GitLab, Slack, Jira, and more.
-To get results even earlier in the development process, such as in a Git pre-commit hook or VS Code, check the available [Semgrep extensions](../extensions/).

-Check out [Semgrep App](https://semgrep.dev/manage) to integrate CI with PR or MR comments, monitor progress, host private rules (paid tier), and much more!

-## Upgrading

-We [release new Semgrep versions](https://github.com/returntocorp/semgrep/releases) often!
-See [upgrading](../upgrading/) for more details.

 ## Testing Semgrep on vulnerable repositories

 The following community projects are designed to test code scanners and teach security concepts.
 Try cloning and scanning them with Semgrep.